sara-nl/spparks_hpc/vtk_utils/README.md

 python main_dataformat.py --tar_path ${TAR} --output_path ${PERSONALSPACE} --output_name "exp_${EXPERIMENT_NUM}"

 ```

+## How to read h5 data
+The Jupyter Notebook `h5_reader_nb.ipynb` (or the script `h5_reader.py`) provides functions to read and visualize the image data sequences stored within the HDF5 files.

+The primary focus is on extracting these data sequences, which are stored as numpy arrays, and then either visualizing them as 2D images or converting them back into 2D slices in VTI format for further analysis and visualization in compatible tools like ParaView.

 ## Final Notes
 - The scripts are tested on Snellius; Make sure to have enough memory to process the VTK data.